srivats2794/Adaptive_Control_SteerByWire/README.md

 The 6DoF_plant_functions folder contains all the files required to simulate the high DoF plant that the controller is tested against.
 It includes 6DoF chassis and pacjeka wheel-tire model.
 You can ask for next state, velocity states/states_dot and Forces as output.

 Please go through the preprint.pdf file for theory.
 This is a confidential file and hence is not allowed to be distributed.

+MPC_lin_veh dynamics is based on forward propagation of the model type 1 mentioned above.
+MPC_error_dynamics is based on forward propagation of the model type 2 from above.